Spades (card game): The deal

 The first dealer is chosen by a draw for "first spade" or "highest card".
 Thereafter the deal passes to the dealer's left after each hand.
 The dealer shuffles, and the player to the right is given the opportunity to "cut" the cards to prevent the dealer stacking the deck.
 The entire deck is then dealt face-down one card at a time in clockwise order.
 With four players, each player should receive 13 cards.
 The players then pick up their cards, verify the correct count of the cards, and arrange them as desired.
 The most common arrangement is by suit, then rank.

 A misdeal is a deal in which all players have not received the same number of cards, or a player has dealt out of turn.
 A misdeal may be discovered immediately by counting the cards after they are dealt, or it may be discovered during play of a hand.
 If a single card is misdealt and discovered before players in question have seen their cards, the player that is short a card can pull a card at random from the player with an extra card.
 Otherwise a hand is misdealt.
 The hand is considered void and the hand must be redealt by the same dealer, unless the reason for the redeal is the hand was dealt out of turn.

 Bidding

 Each player bids the number of tricks they expect to take.
 The player to the left of the dealer starts the bidding.
 Bidding continues in a clockwise direction, ending with the dealer.
-As spades are always trump, no trump suit is named during bidding as with some other variants.
+As spades are always trump, no trump suit is named during bidding (as with some other whist variants).
 A bid of "zero" is called "nil".
 Players must bid at least one if they don't want to bid "nil" (see below).

 In partnership spades, the standard rule is that the bids by the two members of each partnership are added together.